-It can be classified there are two form of Miko, one is to serve to the authority and shrines, which are called “Kan-nagi Miko”.
+It can be classified as there are two forms of Miko, one is to serve the authority and shrines, which are called “Kan-nagi Miko”.
 Another one, Aruki Miko (traveling female shamans), who doesn’t belong to a specific shrine, travels and gives service such as cleansing rituals and kagura dancing where festivals and markets are held, and to individuals.

 In 1871, the role of them has changed greatly due to the Meiji restoration.
 The government prohibited them from practicing giving oracles.
 Since then, shrines began to employ them only as an assistant for shrine functions and they lost its large part of shamanic functions.

 Please note that the term “Miko” can be both plural and sigular.

 When practicing shamanic service was common for them, there was a certain training to follow.
 The girl (still at a young age, mostly after the start of the menstruation cycle) had to undergo very intensive training specific to the Kuchiyose Miko (call up the deceased).
 An acknowledged elder shaman, who could be a family member (like an aunt) of a member of the tribe, would teach the girl in training the techniques required to be in control of her trance state.